kplumme1/418YTeamProject/README.md

 ### Install dependencies:
-It shouldn't be necessary to do any of this on the EC2 server, but if you clone this to a new machine you will need:
+It should only be necessary to install node and nodemon for new server.
+Otherwise the necessary files should all be in the repo.
  - install node v.
 10.22.1
  - create forum folder for react app at proj/forum/
    - npx create-react-app forum